-- □ Will the bulk of new hires be local or imported? - □ What is the average wage paid?
-How does it compare to the local or national industry average? - □ What is the median wage paid?
-How are job categories and wages distributed within the overall structure? - □ What training is provided?
+- All jobs calculated or counted for economic development incentive purposes shall earn no less than a "family living wage," as defined herein, throughout the full term of the agreement. - o Will the bulk of new hires be local or imported? - o What is the average wage paid?
+How does it compare to the local or national industry average? - What is the median wage paid?
+How are job categories and wages distributed within the overall structure? - What training is provided?
 Are there opportunities for advancement?
-Are there funds for additional education (tuition match, etc.)? - Does the firm actively promote diversity in hiring and promotion? - □ Measurements: - o Average and median wages compared to national/regional averages o Estimate of percentage of hiring from local labor force
+Are there funds for additional education (tuition match, etc.)? - o Does the firm actively promote diversity in hiring and promotion?

+- Number and percentage of jobs earning a family living wage - Average and median wages compared to national /regional averages - Estimate of percentage of hiring from local labor force